vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 - If your [role](/en/tools-for-using-services/account/concepts/rolesandpermissions) in the project is the owner, superadministrator or billing administrator.
 - After the services are activated in the project.
 To understand if the services are activated:

-  1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud personal account.
+  1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
   1. Go to the section of any service.
 If the **Enable services** button is displayed, [activate](/en/tools-for-using-services/account/service-management/activation) them by pressing this button.

     During activation, you may need to confirm the phone number and link the payment card.